 Ms. Steven Walsh, along with Senior Partner Jeremy Lieberman, manages the Firm’s case against Corinthian Colleges, one of the largest for-profit college systems in the country, for alleged misrepresentations about its job placement rates, compliance with applicable regulations, and enrollment statistics.
 Pomerantz prevailed in the motion to dismiss proceedings, a particularly noteworthy victory because Chief Judge George King of the Central District of California had dismissed two prior lawsuits against Corinthian with similar allegations.
 She is currently litigating Ruiz v.
 Citibank, Case No. 10-cv-5950 ((S.D.N.Y); Thorpe v.
 Walter Investment Management Corp., Case No. 14-cv-20880-UU (S.D.
 Fla.); and Klein v.
 Conformis, Case No. 1:15-CV-13295-GAO (D. Mass.).

 Ms. Steven Walsh serves on the Board of Trustees of the non-profit organization Court Appointed Special Advocates for Children (“CASA”) of Monmouth County.
-She also serves on the Honorary Steering Committee of Equal Rights Advocates (“ERA”), which focuses on specific issues that women face in the legal profession.
+She also serves on the Honorary Steering Committee of Equal Rights Advocates (“ERA”), which focuses on specific issues that women face in the legal profession are discussed.
 ERA is an organization that protects and expands economic and educational access and opportunities for women and girls.
 In the past, Ms. Steven Walsh served as a member of the editorial board for Class Action Reports, a Solicitor for the Legal Aid Associates Campaign, and has been involved in political asylum work with the Association of the Bar of the City of New York.

 Ms. Steven Walsh is admitted to practice in New York, the United States District Court for the Southern District of New York, the United States Court of Appeals for the Second Circuit and the United States Court of Appeals for the Sixth Circuit.